This post contains affiliate links. If you use these links to buy something I may earn a commission. Thanks!

-We just bought a Glowforge laser cutter and we have been having so much fun creating new exclusive products to share with all of you!
+I just bought a Glowforge laser cutter and I’ve have been having so much fun creating new exclusive products to share with all of you!

-They look adorable as is, in unfinished birch wood, but we wanted to get creative and give them a shabby-chic spin!
+They look adorable as is, in unfinished birch wood, but I wanted to get creative and give them a shabby-chic spin!

-Here are 4 different ideas for finishing our Chicken Cutting Board.
+Here are 4 different ideas for finishing the Chicken Cutting Board.

 - Using a small foam brush or spouncer, brush on a layer of dark wood stain.
 Let it sit for a few seconds and then wipe off the excess with a clean, lint-free cloth.